LieSolver: PDE-Constrained Learning for IBVPs via Lie Symmetries: Related Work

-To this end, various approaches have been developed that employ machine learning techniques to tackle these problems.
-Early approaches to solving differential equations with neural networks date back to the pioneering work by Lagaris et al.\cite{LagarisArtificialNeuralNetworks1998}, who proposed feedforward architectures that satisfy boundary and initial conditions by construction.
-Furthermore, various machine learning techniques have been explored to address these challenges, such as the work by \cite{TsoulosSolvingDifferentialEquations2006}, which aims to recover analytical closed-form solutions through genetic programming.
+\paragraph{ML Approaches for IBVPs} Various methods have been developed over time that employ machine learning techniques to tackle IBVPs.
+Early approaches to solving differential equations with neural networks (NNs) date back to the pioneering work of \cite{LagarisArtificialNeuralNetworks1998}; later work such as \cite{TsoulosSolvingDifferentialEquations2006} explored the recovery of analytical closed-form solutions through genetic programming.